lalcmellkmal/nestless/README.md

 After the first arrow binding, any `return` or `throw` in the same function *(not in contained functions!)* will be transformed to a callback invocation.
 See the test folder for more examples.

+## BONUS

+Lets you use Pythonic """multi-line string literals""".
+However, it's currently hacked in with a preprocessor.
+Don't put """ in comments or normal string literals.

 ## WARNING

 * Nestless is very dumb and hacky and comes without warranty.